dl7oap/gp2icom/README.md

 send to ic9700.
 You have to play around with this :)
 But a update rate of ~30ms in gpredict will work for SSB/CW, too, with this script.

-The pythonscript will only send necessary updates, to calm down the display.
+The pythonscript will only send necessary updates, to calm down the display and reduce load on the CAT interface.
 Only frequency shift greater then a defined Hz will be send to the transceiver.
+Search in the file gp2ic9700.py for <code>FREQUENCY_OFFSET_UPLINK = </code> or <code>FREQUENCY_OFFSET_DOWNLINK =</code>
+when you want to change the offset.

 At start the script always set:
 * with SSB the uplink in LSB and the downlink in USB.
 Most common satellites should work with this
-* with FM subtone 670 will be activated on uplink
+* with FM subtone 67 Hz will be activated on uplink
+* with FM will activate the AFC
 * using CW the uplink is mode CW and the downlink will be USB
 * the script try to turn of repeater shifts (DUP+, DUP-)

 # Requirements

+* Linux or Windows 10
 * gpredict version 2.3.* (older should also possible)
 * python 3.7 (python 2.* will not work)
 * python modul pyserial and PyQt5